-- "Need" must be considered in the context of the "Potential for increased walking and bicycling" - "Need" must be considered in the context all of the following: - o Connectivity to key destinations - Mobility to access everyday needs and services - Local public health concerns - To receive the maximum points, applicants must thoroughly demonstrate all of the above aspects of "need".
+- "Need" must be considered in the context of the "potential for increased walking and bicycling" among users of all ages and varying abilities. - "Need" must be considered in the context of all of the following: - o Connectivity to key destinations - Mobility to access everyday needs and services - Local public health concerns - To receive the maximum points, applicants must thoroughly demonstrate all of the above aspects of "need," and should address the needs of vulnerable and underserved populations, including disadvantaged communities (if applicable), older adults, and persons with disabilities.

-- Consider the impact of the proposed project in the community and how it will fit into the geographic context. - In doing this the evaluator should consult the attached photos, and any other information available to make an informed decision. - When a project is a segment of a larger path/corridor, does the applicant explain the benefits of not only the entire project, but also the segment and why this particular segment is key to the bigger project? - The applicant should focus on the benefits of the particular segment and not try to claim the benefits of the entire path/corridor - Evaluate the level to which the applicant demonstrated the need for improvements in the project area. - When citing key destinations, does the applicant also explain why those destinations are important for the community being impacted?
+- Consider the impact of the proposed project in the community and how it will fit into the geographic context. - In doing this, the evaluator should consult the attached photos and any other information available to make an informed decision. - When a project is a segment of a larger path/corridor, does the applicant explain the benefits of not only the entire project, but also the segment and why this particular segment is key to the bigger project? - The applicant should focus on the benefits of the particular segment and not try to claim the benefits of the entire path/corridor.

-- Do they cite specific destinations or just say "schools" or "stores" or "amenities"? - Did the applicant identify specific local public health concerns, health disparity, and/or conditions in the built and social environment affecting the project community that can be addressed by increasing walking and biking, including: - Thorough and nuanced discussion of existing health condition(s) amongst targeted users (responses should be more sophisticated than simply stating, "Walking and biking is good for health because it increases physical activity.")
-AND - The physical or social conditions (known as the social determinants of health) in the target community that contribute to the current health conditions (beyond other elements already addressed in the application including bike/ped. infrastructure gaps and barriers, collision rates, etc.). - Provides local public health data demonstrating the above public health concern or health disparity, including: - Inclusion of health data at the smallest geography available (i.e., census track or county level if census track is not available) AND - Health status of targeted users given as percentages or rates using relevant and local health indicators AND stated as ranks or comparisons to non-targeted user data (e.g., the community has a higher/lesser obesity rate compared to both the state and other rural communities of similar size).
+- Evaluate the level to which the applicant demonstrated the need for improvements in the project area. - When citing key destinations, does the applicant also explain why those destinations are important for the community being impacted? - Do they cite specific destinations or just say "schools" or "stores" or "amenities"? - Did the applicant identify specific local public health concerns, health disparity, and/or conditions in the built and social environment affecting the project community that can be addressed by increasing walking and biking, including: - A thorough and nuanced discussion of existing health condition(s) amongst targeted users (responses should be more sophisticated than simply stating, "Walking and biking is good for health because it increases physical activity.")
+AND - The physical or social conditions (known as the social determinants of health) in the target community that contribute to the current health conditions (beyond other elements already addressed in the application, including bike/ped. infrastructure gaps and barriers, collision rates, etc.). - Provides local public health data demonstrating the above public health concern or health disparity, including: - Inclusion of health data at the smallest geography available (i.e., census tract or county level if census tract is not available) AND - Health status of targeted users given as percentages or rates using relevant and local health indicators AND stated as ranks or comparisons to non-targeted user data (e.g., the community has a higher/lesser obesity rate compared to both the state and other rural communities of similar size).